Imagine wanting to say something important to someone, in a fast but captivating way. Would you do it in writing?

 The primary purpose has always been to pass down information from generation to generation along the centuries.

 Video storytelling, however, came into existence only a few decades ago, with YouTube being one of its main pillars.
-Moving on from traditional TV commercials, marketers found a new way to send out a message to their audience and potential clients.
+Youtube storytelling helped marketers move on from traditional TV and send out messages to their audience and potential clients in a new way.

 To better understand what exactly is video storytelling and how you can use it, we put together this guide, so keep on reading to find out.

 What Is Video Storytelling?

 Video storytelling is a marketing strategy that uses the power of video to tell a story about a company, product, service, or person.